elmacartney/EE_stress_MA/README.md

 3) Data_processed.csv is the data cleaned up data with effect sizes (after running "Data organisation chunk")

-4) Functions.R has all functions used in the RMD file including fucntions used to calculate effect sizes
+4) Functions.R has all functions used in the RMD file including functions used to calculate effect sizes

 5) Formula.RMD has all formulas used to this analysis